Heart of Darkness: Synopsis

 Marlow observes the station and sees a row of posts topped with the severed heads of natives.
 Around the corner of the house, Kurtz appears with supporters who carry him as a ghost-like figure on a stretcher.
 The area fills with natives ready for battle, but Kurtz shouts something and they retreat.
-His entourage carries Kurtz to the steamer and lay him in a cabin.
+His entourage carries Kurtz to the steamer and lays him in a cabin.
 The manager tells Marlow that Kurtz has harmed the company's business in the region because his methods are "unsound".
 The Russian reveals that Kurtz believes the company wants to kill him, and Marlow confirms that hangings were discussed.

 After midnight, Kurtz returns to shore.
 Marlow finds Kurtz crawling back to the station house.
 Marlow threatens to harm Kurtz if he raises an alarm, but Kurtz only laments that he did not accomplish more.
 The next day they prepare to journey back down the river.

 Kurtz's health worsens during the trip.
 The steamboat breaks down, and while stopped for repairs, Kurtz gives Marlow a packet of papers, including his commissioned report and a photograph, telling him to keep them from the manager.
 When Marlow next speaks with him, Kurtz is near death; Marlow hears him weakly whisper, "The horror!
 The horror!"
-A short while later, the manager's boy announces to the crew that Kurtz has died.
+A short while later, the manager's boy announces to the crew that Kurtz has died (the famous line "Mistah Kurtz—he dead" would become the epigraph of T. S. Eliot's poem "The Hollow Men").
 The next day Marlow pays little attention to Kurtz's pilgrims as they bury "something" in a muddy hole.

 Returning to Europe, Marlow is embittered and contemptuous of the "civilised" world.
 Several callers come to retrieve the papers Kurtz entrusted to him, but Marlow withholds them or offers papers he knows they have no interest in.
 He gives Kurtz's report to a journalist, for publication if he sees fit.
 Marlow is left with some personal letters and a photograph of Kurtz's fiancée.
 When Marlow visits her, she is deep in mourning although it has been more than a year since Kurtz's death.
 She presses Marlow for information, asking him to repeat Kurtz's final words.
 Marlow tells her that Kurtz's final word was her name.